Skip to content

 Find the full printable recipe with specific measurements below.

-• Broccoli: I cut fresh broccoli florets into bite-sized pieces to make this broccoli salad with bacon super easy to eat.
+• Broccoli: They key is cut the fresh broccoli florets into bite-sized pieces so the broccoli salad with bacon is super easy to eat.

-• Bacon: Use bacon that is cooked crispy, cooled and then crumbled to give this salad a nice bit of salty goodness.
+• Bacon: Use bacon that is cooked crispy, cooled and then crumbled.
+If you would like your broccoli salad healthier, use turkey bacon or omit.

-• Sunflower seeds: I like to use roasted and salted kernels for the additional flavor.
+• Sunflower seeds: I like to use roasted and salted kernels for the additional flavor but you can use slivered almonds, chopped pecans or walnuts.

-• Dried cranberries: The sweet and tangy berry adds the perfect balance to the fat from the bacon and the zest of citrus in the dressing.
+• Dried cranberries: The sweet and tangy berry adds the perfect balance but you can use raisins if you would like.

-• Red onion: I finely chop the onion so you always get just the right amount of onion in every bite.
+• Red onion: I finely chop the onion so you get some in each bite.

 How to Make Broccoli Salad with Bacon